top of page

 Search

-That might happen first in the safety of the therapy session, where we reflect or role play what could be done differently.
-Then, between sessions, you practise in real life and notice what happens.
+This exploration often starts in the safe space of the therapy session.
+Here, we reflect and role-play what could be done differently.
+Between sessions, you will practice in real life and observe the outcomes.

-These are called behavioural experiments, but really they are just gentle tests of your expectations.
-For example, if you often hold back from speaking up, you might try saying what you think once and see what actually happens rather than what you fear will happen.
-These experiments are planned carefully and always with kindness, because therapy is a small part of the process.
-Most of the change happens in between sessions as you start to live out what you have learned.
+These are known as behavioural experiments.
+They are gentle tests of your expectations.
+For instance, if you often hesitate to speak up, you might try expressing your thoughts once.
+This allows you to see what actually happens, rather than what you fear will occur.
+These experiments are planned with care and kindness.
+Remember, therapy is just a small part of the process.
+Most of the change happens between sessions as you begin to live out what you have learned.

-Therapy also involves a special kind of questioning.
-It is not interrogation.
-It is curiosity, a way of exploring your story to open up new perspectives.
+Therapy also involves a unique form of questioning.
+It is not an interrogation.
+Instead, it is a curious exploration of your story, opening up new perspectives.

 Understanding Core Beliefs

-Underneath the surface patterns we often find deeper fears or core beliefs about ourselves, such as I’m not good enough or I’m stupid.
-These shape how we see the world.
+Beneath the surface patterns, we often uncover deeper fears or core beliefs about ourselves.
+These might include thoughts like I’m not good enough or I’m stupid.
+Such beliefs shape how we perceive the world.

 A visual illustration called The Cruncher showing how a core belief like “I’m stupid” filters information, reinforcing self-critical patterns in the mind.

-I sometimes draw this out using an image I call “The Cruncher.”
-Inside a circle sits that core belief, and only certain shapes can pass through.
-If your belief is I’m stupid, anything that seems to prove that, like being corrected at work, slides straight through.
-But if someone praises you, that shape does not fit.
-It either bounces off or gets twisted into something like “They’re just being kind.”
+I sometimes illustrate this concept with an image I call “The Cruncher.”
+Inside a circle lies that core belief, and only certain shapes can pass through.
+If your belief is I’m stupid, anything that seems to confirm that, like being corrected at work, slides straight through.
+However, if someone praises you, that shape does not fit.
+It either bounces off or twists into something like “They’re just being kind.”

-Therapy helps you spot this mental filter.
-Once you can see it, you can begin to change it.
+Therapy helps you identify this mental filter.
+Once you see it, you can begin to change it.

-This takes both insight and compassion.
+This process requires both insight and compassion.
 It can be confronting to realise how long you have carried painful fears, often since childhood.
-The work is paced carefully so you can approach this without being overwhelmed.
-Therapy helps you hold that grief, the sadness of having lived so long with beliefs that were never true, in a way that feels safe.
+The work is paced carefully, allowing you to approach these feelings without becoming overwhelmed.
+Therapy helps you hold that grief—the sadness of having lived so long with beliefs that were never true—in a safe manner.

 Making Sense of the Story

-Together we start to map where these beliefs came from.
-Maybe they were shaped by the way you were parented, experiences of bullying, or moments where you felt unseen or unsafe.
-Understanding how the brain works helps here too.
+Together, we begin to map where these beliefs originated.
+Perhaps they were shaped by parenting styles, experiences of bullying, or moments when you felt unseen or unsafe.
+Understanding how the brain works can be helpful here.
 These beliefs once served a purpose.
-They were your brain’s way of protecting you, even if those strategies no longer help you now.
+They were your brain’s way of protecting you, even if those strategies no longer serve you.

-I often think of therapy as detective work.
-We gather all the pieces of evidence together, pin them on the board, and start connecting them with the red string.
-My job is to help you make sense of the story so you can see how the past connects with the present until it starts to make sense in a way that feels freeing.
+I often think of therapy as a form of detective work.
+We gather all the pieces of evidence, pin them on a board, and connect them with red string.
+My role is to help you make sense of your story.
+We will explore how the past connects with the present until it begins to feel freeing.

 Three paper notes hanging from a red string in soft afternoon light, symbolising the therapeutic process of connecting thoughts and experiences in therapy.

-Most people tell me they begin to notice small changes first.
-Moments where they respond differently or feel a little lighter.
-Over time those small shifts build into something that feels more stable and lasting.
+Most people tell me they start noticing small changes first.
+These are moments where they respond differently or feel a little lighter.
+Over time, those small shifts build into something more stable and lasting.

 Evidence-Based Approaches that Support This Work

-At Compassionate Therapy Practice, I use three main approaches to support this process.
+At Compassionate Therapy Practice, I employ three main approaches to support this transformative process.

-All three approaches share the same goal: helping you feel safer in your mind and body, more connected to yourself, and more aligned with what matters most to you.
+All three approaches share a common goal: helping you feel safer in your mind and body, more connected to yourself, and more aligned with what matters most to you.

-Therapy may look like “just talking,” but it is really about the kind of talking that changes what happens inside.
-It is where understanding becomes growth, and where the pieces of your story start to fit together in a way that finally makes sense.
+Therapy may appear to be “just talking,” but it is truly about the kind of conversation that changes what happens inside.
+It is where understanding transforms into growth, and where the pieces of your story begin to fit together in a way that finally makes sense.

 Warm golden sunlight shining through a window with curtains, symbolising clarity, openness and the calm that follows therapy and self-understanding.

-If you would like to understand yourself more deeply and find new ways of living with self-compassion, you can reach me through my Contact Page.
+If you wish to understand yourself more deeply and discover new ways of living with self-compassion, you can reach me through my Contact Page.

 Comments